-Cognitive and neurological disabilities are disabilities of the nervous system including the brain and spine.
-They can impact all other senses, as well as the ability to move or understand information.
-Cognitive and neurological disabilities don’t necessarily impact someone’s intelligence, though they may impact their ability to express themselves.
+Cognitive, learning and neurological disabilities include neurodiversity, neurological disabilities, mental health, and behavioral disabilities 1.
+Cognitive and neurological disabilities don’t necessarily impact someone’s intelligence 1, though they may impact their ability to express themselves.

 Examples of disabilities

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Down Syndrome